chriscastaneda/expense-reimbursement-system/README.md

 ## User login instructions
 1. Refer to video above for website feature options.
-2. Copy & paste from any default account options below to sign in to live demo.
+2. Enter any default account options below to sign in to the live demo.

 <div id="anchor">